dsaucez/SLICES/sopnode/logbook.md

 ### successful ping

-During a PING between w3 and w2 (that is, a user pod running on w3 and a user pod running on w2):
+During a PING between w3 and w2 (that is, again, a user pod running on w3 and a user pod running on w2):

 * spying on w2 physical interface: one can see both echo request and echo reply flowing when doing
   ```bash